One of the hottest questions about one of the hottest rappers of the moment is about her race.

 Case closed.
 Cardi B is black.

 So, why do so many still question it?
-To answer that question, we have to dig deeper into actually understanding race and how it has evolved in different parts of the world, especially in the Caribbean.
+To answer that question, we have to dig deeper into actually understanding race and how it has evolved in different parts of the world.

 What is black?